castorini/anserini/docs/regressions-beir-v1.0.0-cqadupstack-mathematica-multifield.md

-# Anserini Regressions: BEIR (v1.0.0) &mdash; CQADupStack-Mathematica
+# Anserini Regressions: BEIR (v1.0.0) &mdash; CQADupStack-mathematica

-This page documents BM25 regression experiments for [BEIR (v1.0.0) &mdash; CQADupStack-Mathematica](http://beir.ai/).
+This page documents BM25 regression experiments for [BEIR (v1.0.0) &mdash; CQADupStack-mathematica](http://beir.ai/).
 These experiments index the "title" and "text" fields in corpus separately.
 At retrieval time, a query is issued across both fields (equally weighted).